-IELCE Programs must submit basic detail for all federal budget items that gives a basic explanation of expenditures for a line item.
+Programs must submit basic detail for all federal and state budget items, for all programs, that gives a basic explanation of expenditures for a line item.
 An example would be a \$5,000 line item for federal instructional supplies.
 The basic detail would need to explain what supplies in particular were being purchased (e.g. \$2,500 for student computer lab, \$2,500 for student assessments).
+Amounts from the budget sheet will transfer from the detail page automatically